ever-co/ever-demand/README.md

 ## Metrics

 According to [cloc](https://github.com/AlDanial/cloc) project, Ever Platform today has more than 120K lines of TypeScript, GraphQL, HTML / CSS and other code files.
-You can get more details at the relevant section of our [documentation](https://github.com/ever-co/ever/wiki/Metrics).
+You can get more details in the relevant section of our [documentation](https://github.com/ever-co/ever/wiki/Metrics).

 ## Contribute

--   Please give us :star: on Github, it **really** helps!
+-   Please give us :star: on Github, it **helps**!
 -   You are more than welcome to submit feature requests in the [separate repo](https://github.com/ever-co/feature-requests/issues)
 -   Pull requests are always welcome!
 Please base pull requests against the _develop_ branch and follow the [contributing guide](.github/CONTRIBUTING.md).